Abdullahsrwr/assignment1_CSCI2020U/README.md

 The purpose of this project was to create spam detection software.
 The program has files to train itself based on what types of files are more likely to be spam or ham.
 Based off of the training files, the program generates results for inputted test files, either spam or ham.
 Alongside the results, the programs outputs the spam probability, accuracy, and precision.
 The spam probability is the extent to which spam is probable.
 The accuracy is the quality of correctness.
 Furthermore, the precision is the fact of being exact.
-The following image is this expected
+The following image is expected

 ![Expected Output](https://user-images.githubusercontent.com/59875684/110400556-d172ea00-8045-11eb-9745-0f7490f55e2c.png)